ravenrothkopf/sage/README.md

 * None related to hello world front end

 ## Guidance We Are Seeking
-* 'make' all gives us a dangling terminal error that we have attempted to fix but with no luck
+* `make all` gives us a dangling terminal error that we have attempted to fix but with no luck
-* Attempting to build ../test-cases/test-assign1 gives parsing errors likely related to binding.
-We have wanted to fix how we bind, but changes have not been pushed since they do not work.
 * How do we make sure everyone has the same codebase?
 We all git pull, but stashing some changes has made it to where pulling does not modify current code state
 * Should we be throwing specific errors when variable names are not valid?
+* We're trying to figure out how to deal with the syntactically significant whitespace of Python and would appreciate any input on how to implement this in our compiler!

 ## Team Member Contributions